enthought/enable/docs/source/kiva.rst

 :draw_marker_at_points(point_array, int size, marker=marker_square):
 :draw_path_at_points(point_array, `CompiledPath`_, draw_mode):
 :draw_image(graphics_context img, rect=None): if rect is defined, then img is
     scaled and drawn into it.
-Otherwise, img is overlayed exactly on top of this graphics context
+Otherwise, img is overlaid exactly on top of this graphics context

 Text functions